Day 1: Cape Town

 Morning or Full walk in Fernkloof Nature Reserve

-Today you enjoy a wonderful full day walk in the Fernkloof Nature Reserve.
-The rest of the afternoon is at leisure with time for whale-watching in season, from the coastal path or the Old Harbour, or shopping in the interesting arts and craft shops of Hermanus.
-Dinner is at leisure for your own account.
+Today you enjoy a wonderful half day walk in the Fernkloof Nature Reserve ending with a refreshing swim in the Three Dams (weather and water levels permitting).
+The rest of the day is at leisure with time for whale-watching in season, (July to early November) from the coastal path orby boat (optional extra), or shopping in the interesting arts and craft shops of Hermanus.

-Drive to the Garden Route for overnight stay
+Drive to the Garden Route for overnight in Sedgefield

 Today you set off early to drive from Hermanus to Sedgefield on the Garden Route.
-We stop for a light lunch en route.
+We stop for a light lunch en route or on arrival.
 Arriving in the early afternoon, you can enjoy a walk in the nature reserve (5km) or you may prefer to walk along the beach to Gerrickes Point.
 (Which option is best will depend on the tides/weather etc)

 Storms River Walk in morning